LarsTinnefeld/Starbucks_portfolio_exercise/README.md

 <a href="https://www.codecogs.com/eqnedit.php?latex=NIR&space;=&space;\left&space;(&space;10&space;*&space;purch_{treat}&space;-&space;0.15&space;*&space;cust_{treat}&space;\right&space;)&space;-&space;10&space;*&space;purch_{ctrl}" target="_blank"><img src="https://latex.codecogs.com/gif.latex?NIR&space;=&space;\left&space;(&space;10&space;*&space;purch_{treat}&space;-&space;0.15&space;*&space;cust_{treat}&space;\right&space;)&space;-&space;10&space;*&space;purch_{ctrl}" title="NIR = \left ( 10 * purch_{treat} - 0.15 * cust_{treat} \right ) - 10 * purch_{ctrl}" /></a>

 **Approach for task 1)**

 Calculating IRR and NIR will provide generally if there was an impact (IRR) and if this impact would lead to a benefitial outcome (NIR).
-Further,
+Further, a statistical method to prove that there is sufficient significance for the validation of the test result will be needed.
+This was not directly part of the original task but is required in my view.
+For this, I will develop a 95% confidence interval (right-sided in this case).

 **Approach for task 2)**

 The available dataset was used to flag the trarget group (customers who received the promotional offer and also purchased).
 This new feature represented the binary target variable "y", while the 7 additional features were used as input variables "X".
 This was the training dataset for machine learning classifiers in order to predict good candidates.

 ## Data <a name="data"></a>